 Action Worksheet

 Name of Jurisdiction: Salem

 Risk / Vulnerability

 Problem being Mitigated: Risks/vulnerabilities associated with construction of critical facilities

 which may make them vulnerable to earthquakes and tornadoes

 Hazard(s) Addressed: Earthquakes and Tornadoes

 Action or Project

 Action/Project Number: 2.1

+Nome of Astion or Design Colf inspection avvarages program for suities! facilities to determine

 Name of Action or Project: Self-inspection awareness program for critical facilities to determine earthquake, tornado and severe weather resistance of structures.

-Action or Project Description: Provide information on conducting self-inspections or where to seek help in having facilities inspected to determine their resistance to earthquakes, tornados or severe weather.
+Provide information on conducting self-inspections or where to seek help

+Action on Project in having facilities inspected to determine their resistance to earthquakes,

+Action or Project Description: tornados or severe weather.

+Description: tornados or severe weather.

-Applicable Goal Statement: Reduce the potential impact of natural disasters on new and existing properties and infrastructure and the local economy.
+Applicable Goal Statement: Reduce the potential impact of natural disasters on new and existing

+properties and infrastructure and the local economy.

 Estimated Cost: \$1,500 - \$5,000

-Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damage, loss-of-function/displacement impacts, and emergency management costs/community costs.
+Benefits: Losses avoided by implementing this action include injuries and/or

+casualties, property damage, loss-of-function/displacement impacts, and

+emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD, Emergency Response Agencies

 Organization/Department:

 Action/Project Priority: 24 - High Priority

-Timeline for Completion: On-going On-going
+Timeline for Completion: On-going

-Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.
+Potential Fund Sources: Grants, local general revenue funds, and private donations of cash,

+goods, or services.

 Local Planning Mechanisms LEOP, Capital Improvement Plans, Hazard Mitigation Plan, Critical

 to be Used in Facility Budgets

 Implementation, if any:

 Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A